Racially Motivated Violence is a Children’s Health Issue

 Stacy Scott: Often, we try to pretend like everything's okay, but our children know.
 They see the struggling, and the fact that we don't make time to deal with it because we must move to that next step and go to work and handle responsibilities.
 I think about these families in Buffalo whose relatives died or were injured, and I wonder how many people had the luxury of saying I’m taking time off work so I can pull myself together?
 If you as a parent don't have time to deal with the grief and loss, you don't have the ability or the skillset to be able to deal with your child's grief and loss, and that's a big concern for me.
 We see that perpetuate itself generation after generation.
 We are taught, especially young Black women, to be strong.
 We don't have that luxury to fall apart, and if we do, folks often look at us like something's wrong because the expectation is that you keep going, and again your kids don't have the ability to maneuver that.

-As a white parent or caregiver, how do these events impact your family/loved ones/friends?
+As a white parent, how do these events impact your family/loved ones/friends?

 How can health professionals support people most impacted by racially motivated violence?